HomeBlogCapability Statement

 Strong:“Founded by a former Army infantryman, two Afghanistan tours.
 10 years of operational planning discipline applied to federal facilities O&M.”

 A capability statement that looks cheap gets treated as cheap.
-You do not need to hire a brand agency, but you do need:
+You don't need a brand agency for it, but you do need:

 • A real logo — vector, not a raster screenshot